SAP-samples/teched2025-DA265/exercises/ex2/README.md

 <BR>
 <BR>

+### Step 46: actual v forecast

-### Step 45: You want to now check the sales for next month, but this time compare actuals with forecast
+You want to now check the sales for next month, but this time compare actuals with forecast

 1. Type `what are the sales by store next month actual and forecast  `
 2. Press **enter** or click **Ask**